MathieuNls/bianca/bianca.md

 # Discussion {#sec:discuss}

 _COMMENT: THIS IS STILL A WORK IN PROGRESS.
 I'D LIKE TO HAVE YOUR INPUTS ON WHAT SHOULD GO HERE._

+_COMMENT FOR MATHIEU/WAHAB: 1.
+A possible discussion point to examine is how much history is needed vs. accuracy of BIANCA_ _COMMENT FOR MATHIEU/WAHAB: 2.
+Can we examine the relationship between $\alpha$ and accuracy._
+_COMMENT FOR MATHIEU/WAHAB: 3.Can we examine the relationship between the number of dependencies a project has and accuracy of BIANCA as another discussion point._

 In this section, we discuss the key lessons learned while designing and validating BIANCA.